rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 	EPT_PML4->Fields.Write = 1;
 ```

 We've almost done!
-Just set up the EPTP for our VMCS by putting 0x6 as the memory type (which is write-back) and we walk 4 times so the page walk length is 4-1=3 and PML4 address is the physical address of the first entry in the PML4 table.
+Just set up the EPTP for our VMCS by putting 0x6 as the memory type (which is write-back), and we walk four times, so the page walk length is 4-1=3, and the PML4 address is the physical address of the first entry in the PML4 table.

-I'll explain about DirtyAndAcessEnabled field later in this topic.
+I'll explain the **DirtyAndAcessEnabled** field later in this topic.

 ```
 	// Setting up EPTP